Now is not the time to get sensitive, but I’m about to point the finger at you.

 Recent research has found out one of the main reasons why you’re always hungry, and it’s nothing to do with what you’re eating.
 The problem is how you’re sleeping.
 Research published in the Journal of Clinical Endocrinology and Metabolism found that a lack of sleep impacts your brain in a way that pushes you towards a “see food” diet, which explains why you always want to eat.

 Just how bad is it?
 Only one night of insufficient sleep (less than 6 hours) triggers an area in your brain that is involved with your need to eat.
 Unfortunately, this is just the tip of the iceberg.
 A lack of sleep also increases ghrelin, a hormone that increase appetite, while decreasing leptin—the hormone that keeps you feeling full.
 This is what allows you to keep on eating…and eating…and eating…even as you put more energy (food) into your body.
+The topic is something that plagued hundreds of test subjects in Engineering the Alpha.

 It’s mind control, and you have no solution other than to get more rest, or be forced into a world where you desire more food when you don’t need it.
 Focus on getting at least 6 hours of sleep and making it a priority as part of your program, and you’ll quickly find that your hunger pangs will subside after each meal.